dumians/llm-stack-overview/README.md

 (connections between layers; hundreds of billions or even trillions as of June '23).

-Though trained on a simple task along the lines of predicting the next word in a sentence, neural language models with sufficient training and high parameter counts are found to
+Though trained on a simple task along the lines of predicting the next word in a sentence, large language models with sufficient training and high parameter counts are found to
 capture:

 * much of the syntax and semantics of human language,